 The Task Force noted the need to review the Prevention of Mother to Child HIV Transmission (PMTCT) tool to ensure that it reflects services provided to adolescent.

-On the Maternity Register, the Task Force recommended the addition of an indicator for the maternal deaths reports.
+On the Maternity Register, the Task Force recommended the addition of an indicator for the reports of maternal death.
 It was noted that not all maternal deaths are audited yet the tool only captures audited maternal deaths.
 In addition, it was recommended that daily summary reports for 3 complications (antepartum haemorrhage – APH, pre-eclampsia, eclampsia and obstructive labour) among adolescents be reflected on the tool.

 Post-abortal care (PAC) was suggested for inclusion on the tool but it was noted that there is a tool under the Obstetrics and Gynecology (OBGYN) department which reflects PAC.
 It was agreed that the tool will be reviewed to see if it reports adolescent PAC data.